-As we leave our Turkey house-sit (you can read that blog here) to head to Central Turkey, we decide to go to the town where Saint Nicholas lived.
+As our house-sit in turkey ends (you can read that blog here) and we embark on a trip to Central Turkey, we decide to visit the town where Saint Nicholas lived.

 In his adult life after his parents died, he became the Bishop of Myra, which was a town further up the coast from Pinara.
 It is now called Demre.